onlymyrep/DevOps_automation_tools/README.md

 5) Place the files created in this part in the `src\ansible02` and `src\consul01` folders in your personal repository.

 💡 [Click here](https://forms.yandex.ru/cloud/6475b9e02530c22269917318/), **to share feedback on this project with us**.
-It's anonymous and will help the Pedago team make your learning better.
+It's anonymous and will help the Product team make your learning better.